 Allison Smith bio

 Allison Smith was born in Manassas, Virginia, in 1972.
 She studied psychology and fine arts at The New School for Social Research and Parsons School of Design, receiving BA and BFA degrees, respectively, in 1995.
 She then studied sculpture at Yale University School of Art, where she received her MFA degree in 1999, and then participated in the Whitney Museum Independent Study Program the following year.
 She has produced over twenty-five solo exhibitions and collaborative projects, and has exhibited her work at institutions including P.S.1.
 MoMA, the San Francisco Museum of Modern Art, Palais de Tokyo, The Wattis Institute for Contemporary Arts, MASS MoCA, the Aldrich Contemporary Art Museum, the Tang Museum, and many others.
 She has received awards and project funding from Public Art Fund, Arts Council England, the National Endowment for the Arts, Artadia, and the Foundation for Contemporary Arts, and was a United States Artist Fellow in 2010.
 Her sculptures and prints are held in the collections the Whitney Museum of American Art, Los Angeles County Museum of Art, Saatchi Gallery London, and public and private collections worldwide.
 Learn more about Allison and see her past work here.

 Allison was teaching at Carnegie Mellon University when she and Adam met.
-She has now returned to San Francisco to take the post of Dean of Fine Arts of California College of the Arts, where she had taught since 2008 and was Chair of the Sculpture Program.
+She has now returned to San Francisco to take the post of Dean of Fine Arts of California College of the Arts, where she had taught since 2008 and was Chair of the Sculpture Program for 10 years.

 The Sculpture Center